-Following the settlement of previous repurchases, 373.01 shares of Class B Preference Shares remained outstanding at December 31, 2021 and 2020.
-The remaining value of the Class B Preference Shares of \$6.1 million is included as a "Noncontrolling Interest" in the Company's Consolidated Balance Sheets as of December 31, 2021 and 2020.
+Following the settlement of previous repurchases, 336.01 and 373.01 shares of Class B Preference Shares remained outstanding at December 31, 2022 and 2021, respectively.
+The remaining value of the Class B Preference Shares of \$5.5 million and \$6.1 million is included as a "Noncontrolling Interest" in the Company's Consolidated Balance Sheets as of December 31, 2022 and 2021, respectively.

 On July 21, 2014 AORE established an irrevocable trust (the "Class B Security Trust") for the benefit of the holders of its Class B Preference Shares.
 The Company deposited assets valued at \$2.050 million in the Class B Security Trust.
 Butterfield Trust Company has been appointed as its trustee.
-The Company has been authorized to redeem Class B Shares at any time for the amount that is not in excess of the Holder's pro-rata share of the assets in the Class B Security
+The Company has been authorized to redeem Class B Shares at any time for the amount that is not in excess of the Holder's pro-rata share of the assets in the Class B Security Trust.
+The market value of the Class B Security Trust is \$2.7 million and \$3.8 million as of December 31, 2022 and 2021, respectively.